rmstmg01/devops-study-materials/README.md

+# DevOps Study Materials
-# This repository is a collection of ebooks, cheatsheets related to devops which are freely available over the internet.
+### This is a collection of ebooks, cheatsheets related to DevOps which are freely available over the internet.